dmbarbour/glas/docs/GlasDesign.md

 Functions in Glas have a single explicit argument.
 But we'll often model this argument as a closed record.
 By leveraging reflection over closed records, functions can support optional parameters.
 We can further leverage `('foo, 'bar, 'baz)` as shorthand for `(foo:(), bar:(), baz:())` to concisely represent optional flag parameters.
 In addition to the explicit argument, functions may have an implicit in-out  representing the external environment.

-## Loops

-Glas programs mostly use imperative-style loops - e.g. `for` loops over collections, and `while` loops over arbitrary boolean conditions.
-As a common case, `loop { op }` acts as `do { op } while(true);`.

-        for var in (expr) {
-            ...
-        }

-        while (cond) {
-            ...
-        }

-        do {
-            ...
-        } while(cond);

-Loops support continue, break, and early return statements.
-Glas may also support labeled break and continue to support nested loops, but I haven't decided a syntax for this yet.

-Glas can also support recursive functions.
-However, in context of exceptions and unwind protection, it may be difficult to support tail-call optimization.
-This will need to be examined.

 ## Channels and Rendezvous

 Naively, a channel can be modeled as a deferred list.
 For example,

-## Channels and Rendezvous

 ## Modeling Shared Objects